safoorsafdar/safoorsafdarcom/content/posts/get-started-with-newrelic-provider-for-terraform/index.md

 ```

 **What is happening here?**

-- `required_version` is your Terraform version validation.
-That ensure your terraform code syntax matches with the installed Terraform version.
+* `required_version` is your Terraform version validation.
+That ensures your terraform code syntax matches with the installed Terraform version.
 You can your terraform version with `terraform -v`.
-- `required_providers`.`source` is the name of NewRelic providers.
-That's brings the NewRelic Provider into terrafom to interact with the new relic.
+* `required_providers`.`source` is the name of NewRelic providers.
+That brings the new relic provider into terraform to interact with the new relic.
-- `required_providers`.`version` ensure the new relic provider version that you wish to use.
+* `required_providers`.`version` ensure the new relic provider version that you wish to use.

 ```hcl
 provider "newrelic" {